strimzi/strimzi.github.io/_posts/2018-08-XX-strimzi-0.6.0-release.md

 [Helm](https://helm.sh/) is a package manager for Kubernetes which provides a simple way for deploying applications on Kubernetes through so called "charts".
 Thanks to its templating model, it's possible to configure different parameters for the application before deploying it.

-Today, we have Helm Charts for the Cluster Operator for simplyfing its deployment on Kubernetes and configuring all the parameters related to the Apache Kafka deployment.
+Today, we have Helm Charts for the Cluster Operator for simplifying its deployment on Kubernetes and configuring all the parameters related to the Apache Kafka deployment.

 # Conclusion

 This release represents another really huge milestone for this open source project.
-Furthermore, because Strimzi is an evolving project, there are some deprecations as well; for more information about them you can refer to the release [changes log](https://github.com/strimzi/strimzi/releases/tag/0.5.0).
+Furthermore, because Strimzi is an evolving project, there are some deprecations as well; for more information about them, you can refer to the release [changes log](https://github.com/strimzi/strimzi/releases/tag/0.5.0).

 What are you waiting for?
 Engage with the community and help us to improve the Strimzi project for running your Kafka cluster on Kubernetes/OpenShift!